 It makes for a better game, which is why the NCAA made bright yellow the official color of their softballs in 2002.

-It’s the safer option, especially in light of how softball fields are smaller than baseball fields.
-The bigger softball doesn’t go as fast after a batter hits it, and players aren’t able to throw the ball as hard as they would with a baseball.
-If the ball hits a player, the resulting injury won’t be as serious.
+It's a safer option, especially in light of how softball fields are smaller than baseball fields.
+The bigger softball doesn't go as fast after a batter hits it, and players aren't able to throw the ball as hard as they would with a baseball.
+If the ball hits a player, the resulting injury won't be as serious.

 That depends on what the team is using a softball for.
-In general, you should use regulation softballs for actual games, and these must be certified for your league.
+In general, you should use regulation slow pitch softballs for actual games, and these must be certified for your league.
 You can also use non-regulation balls for batting and fielding practice.

 That depends on the initial quality of the softball, and how many times it's been hit.
 Most good quality softballs can be hit many dozens of times before you need to replace it.

-Cheaper softballs may not last as long.
+Cheaper slow pitch softballs may not last as long.
 These balls may develop dents or lose their shape more quickly.
 Seams are particularly more vulnerable.
 The seam thread may break or go loose, and a hole in the seam can get bigger.

 It's time to replace the softball for games if you see nicks in the softball cover.
 However, these can still be used for batting practice.

 It's not a softball game without a softball.
 For the best games and for productive practices, you need the best USA slowpitch softballs or the ASA approved softballs.

 Find the best slowpitch softballs for your team, and you'll find them enjoying the game more.
 You'll also like how these balls can help your players develop their slow pitch softball skills!